Tropical Fukaya Algebras: Homotopy units

-The composition maps are defined by counts of weighted $\Pe$-adapted disks, where the perturbation datum $\Pe$ is an extension of the perturbation datum used to define $CF^{\on{geom}}(\lag)$. \end{theorem} The condition that $x^{\whitet}$ is a strict unit determines all \ainfty structure maps involving occurrences of $x^{\whitet}$.
+whose composition maps count weighted $\ul{\Pe}^{\on{wt}}$-holomorphic disks (see Definition \ref{def:wt-treed-hol}), where $\ul{\Pe}^{\on{wt}}$ is an extension of the perturbation datum $\Pe$ to weighted disks; and in the resulting \ainfty algebra, \begin{enumerate} \item $x^{\whitet}$ is a strict unit, \item $CF^{\on{geom}}(L) \subset CF(L)$ is a \ainfty sub-algebra, and \item \end{enumerate} \end{theorem} The theorem is proved later in the section after defining weighted treed holomorphic disks.
+We remark that the expression \eqref{eq:m1grey} for $m^1(x^{\greyt})$ is similar to that in Fukaya-Oh-Ohta-Ono \cite[(3.3.5.2)]{fooo}.
+The condition that $x^{\whitet}$ is a strict unit determines all \ainfty structure maps involving occurrences of $x^{\whitet}$.
 In the following geometric construction of a homotopy unit, the axioms are designed keeping this fact in mind.